HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/customizing_theme/styles/themeopt_cust_newstyle.md

 # Creating a theme style

-You can add your own custom style to the theme that can be selected on the site toolbar.
+You can add a custom style to the theme that can be selected on the site toolbar.

-To add your own custom style to the theme, create a Cascading Style Sheet \(CSS\) file in WebDAV.
-This new file includes CSS class definitions that override the ones that are provided by the default CSS layer, which is located here: dav:fs-type1/themes/YourThemeName/css/master.css.
+To add your own custom style to the theme, create a Cascading Style Sheet \(CSS\) file in `WebDAV`.
+This new file includes CSS class definitions that override the ones from the default CSS layer.
+It is located in `dav:fs-type1/themes/YourThemeName/css/master.css`.

-The ready-use alternate styles can be used as guide while creating your own alternate files in folders as peers to the default CSS layer.
-The alternate styles can be found at this location: dav:fs-type1/themes/YourThemeName/css/.
+The ready-use alternate styles can be used as a guide while creating your alternate files in folders as peers to the default CSS layer., The alternate styles can be found in `dav:fs-type1/themes/YourThemeName/css/`.

-These steps add a new style to the Styles tab of the site toolbar.
+To add a new style on the site toolbar Styles tab:

-1. On your local system, create a folder and place a new CSS file in it that includes the class overrides for the alternate style.
+1. On your local system, create a folder and place a new CSS file (including the class overrides for the alternate style).

-    For example, ./custom/custom.css.
+    For example, `./custom/custom.css`.

     !!! note
-        Best practice is to create a minified custom.css and human readable custom.css.uncompressed.css for debugging purposes.
+        For best practice, create a minified `custom.css` and readable `custom.css.uncompressed.css` for debugging purposes.

-2. Connect to the fs-type1 WebDAV entry point, http://server:port/wps/mycontenthandler/dav/fs-type1/.
+2. Connect to the fs-type1 WebDAV entry point, `http://server:port/wps/mycontenthandler/dav/fs-type1/`.

-3. Copy the new folder to this location in WebDAV: dav:fs-type1/themes/YourThemeName/css/.
+3. Copy the new folder to this location in WebDAV: `dav:fs-type1/themes/YourThemeName/css/`.

-4. Open the file in WebDAV at dav:fs-type1/themes/YourThemeName/system/styles.json.
+4. Open the file in WebDAV at `dav:fs-type1/themes/YourThemeName/system/styles.json`.

 5. Register the style by adding an entry to the items array in the following format:

+    !!! note
+        Ensure the image file is  PNG and should be 64x64 pixels.
     ```
           {'label':'display_name_for_the_style',
        'id':'unique_name_for_style',